-Why People Immigrate to the United States?
+Why People Immigrate to the United States

 Individuals all over the world may choose to leave their country and move to the United States for a variety of different reasons.
-In fact, the United States Department of Homeland Security stated that 1,042,625 people obtained permanent residency in America in 2010.
-A few reasons an individual may choose to move to the United States include:
+These reasons may include:

 - Basic freedom

-- Career based opportunities
+- Career opportunities

 - Economic opportunity and social equality